-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities and the major fund of Houston Forensic Science Center, Inc. as of June 30, 2020 and 2019, and the changes in its financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities and the major fund of Houston Forensic Science Center, Inc. as of June 30, 2021 and 2020, and the changes in financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.